-The Sunshine Coast, B.C.
+Bonus: The Sunshine Coast, B.C.

-Distance from Seattle: 243 miles one-way, 6.5 hours of travel time, including one ferry crossing
+Distance from Seattle: 243 miles one way, 6.5 hours of travel time, including one ferry crossing

-Northwest of Vancouver, B.C., stretches the Sunshine Coast Highway, a scenic drive along sheltered bays fringed with fir-scented forests and through offbeat, artsy towns.
+Northwest of Vancouver, B.C., stretches the Sunshine Coast Highway, a scenic drive along sheltered bays fringed with fir-scented forests and winding through offbeat, artsy towns.
 The entire stretch of rocky outcrops and sandy beaches lies in a rain shadow, and in late summer the water is warm enough for swimming.
 Pack your passports for this cross-border adventure.

 Stops along the way

-MILE 61: COA Mexican Eatery (Mount.
-Vernon): This place serves authentic Mexican food starting with crispy chips and fresh salsa the minute you sit down.
+Mile 61: COA Mexican Eatery (Mount Vernon): This place serves authentic Mexican food starting with crispy chips and fresh salsa the minute you sit down.

-MILE 175: Sunshine Coast Museum (Gibsons): Find a quick history lesson on the way of life for First Peoples on the Salish Sea and the fishing and logging industries that still dominate today.
-Also of note: an exhibit on The Beachcombers, a popular Canadian TV show that was filmed in Gibsons.
+Mile 175: Sunshine Coast Museum (Gibsons): Enjoy a quick history lesson on the way of life for First Peoples on the Salish Sea and the fishing and logging industries that still dominate today.
+Also of note: an exhibit on "The Beachcombers," a popular Canadian TV show that was filmed in Gibsons (admission by donation).

-MILE 191: Porpoise Bay Provincial Park (Sechelt): Set on Sechelt Inlet, this park has a sandy swimming beach for a summer dip.
+Mile 191: Porpoise Bay Provincial Park (Sechelt): Set on Sechelt Inlet, this park has a sandy swimming beach for a summer dip.
 Keep an eye out for the pod of Pacific white-sided dolphins that frequent the fjord.

-MILE 194: Lucky’s Smokehouse (Sechelt): This tasty, casual lunch spot features some of the best barbecue on Canada’s west coast: expect tangy, tender ribs slow cooked to perfection, plus pulled pork and homemade mac ’n’ cheese.
+Mile 194: Lucky’s Smokehouse (Sechelt): This tasty, casual lunch spot features some of the best barbecue on Canada’s west coast: expect tangy, tender ribs slow-cooked to perfection, plus pulled pork and homemade mac ’n’ cheese.

-MILE 215: Francis Point Provincial Park (Madeira Park): You’ll pass an old-growth stand of madrona trees (called arbutus trees in Canada) on your hour-long beach walk to a lighthouse and back.
+Mile 215: Francis Point Provincial Park (Madeira Park): You’ll pass an old-growth stand of madrona trees (called arbutus trees in Canada) on your hour-long beach walk to a lighthouse and back.

-MILE 246: Rapids at Skookumchuck Narrows (Egmont): As the tide goes in and out, water pours through these “narrows” with a strong current, creating the Sechelt Rapids.
+Mile 246: Rapids at Skookumchuck Narrows (Egmont): As the tide goes in and out, water pours through these “narrows” with a strong current, creating the Sechelt Rapids.
 Skookumchuck Narrows Provincial Park has trails and viewing areas.

 Where to stay